chadrossouw/ctpcan-website/README.md

 - `npm run build`: Build a production version of the website into the `dist/` folder.
 - `npm run docs`: Starts a Storybook instance that consumes all `*.stories.js` files from `docs/`

-## Technologies
+## Architecture

+### HTML

-- [Nunjucks](https://mozilla.github.io/nunjucks/) is used for HTML templating.
+- [Nunjucks](https://mozilla.github.io/nunjucks/) and is used for HTML templating.
 - [11ty](https://www.11ty.dev/) is used to build static HTML.
+- [Chalk](https://www.npmjs.com/package/chalk) is used to log pretty messages to terminal/command-line during build process.
-- [Axios](https://github.com/axios/axios) is used to fetch remote data from REST APIs.
+- [Axios](https://github.com/axios/axios) used to abstract away REST API calls during the HTML build process.
+- All REST API data is fed to templates through the `{{ dynamic }}` object.

+### CSS

+- No CSS pre-processor is used.
+- All CSS selectors should follow the [BEM](https://en.bem.info/methodology/css/#selectors) convention.

+### JavaScript

+- No module resolution or transpilation used in project.

+### Service Worker Caching

+- [Native browser service worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) is used to cache files offline.
+- [UUID](https://www.npmjs.com/package/uuid) is used in the `bust-cache.js` Node script to generate a unique cache ID after each build.
+- Cache is bypassed in `.env` via `BYPASS_CACHE` value.
+Set to `0` to disable cache bypassing.

+### Testing

+- [Faker](https://www.npmjs.com/package/faker) is used to mock API calls if no `AIRTABLE_AUTH_TOKEN` is present in `.env`.
 - [Storybook](https://storybook.js.org/) is used for documentation.
-- The [native browser service worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) to cache files offline.

 ## Folder Structure